ReganRyanNZ/songbase/README.md

 ### Destroying a song should update related books

 - With audit or just via rails destroy, we don't want any dangling id references pointing to a nothing-burger

+- If the screen is wife enough, button appears to add a column with the same lyrics.
+Not sure how capo might break things